Shopping for an Aquabot robot pool cleaner?

 Type of Pool: Inground vs. Above Ground

-Aquabot sells three types of robotic pool cleaners: those for in-ground pools, those for above ground pools, and those that are good for either type of pool.
+Aquabot sells three types of robotic pool cleaners: those for in-ground swimming pools, those for above ground swimming pools, and those that are good for either type of pool.

 Check the product description for the type of pool the cleaner is designed for.